SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Experiment

 \subsubsection{\textbf{Long Corridor Experiment}}

 We used an RC car for the long corridor experiment, which operated at high speeds of up to 5 m/s and 57°/s, navigating both indoor corridors and outdoor open areas.
-Long corridors, with their repetitive and symmetrical features, such as identical walls and flat open spaces which lack distinct geometric features, present significant challenges for LiDAR systems (Fig. \ref{fig:long_corridor}).
+Long corridors present significant challenges for LiDAR systems due to their repetitive, symmetrical structure and lack of distinct geometric features.
+(Fig. \ref{fig:long_corridor}).
 Despite these challenges, our algorithm demonstrated a 7.8-fold improvement over the second-best method, Table \ref{tab:results_combined}.
-This improvement is due not only to its ability to predict alignment risks but also to its capacity to identify the direction of degradation and assign appropriate confidence weights during sensor fusion.
-Notably, our method did not require any pre-defined heuristic thresholds to detect point cloud degeneration, even as the environment changed.
+This improvement stems from predicting alignment risks, identifying degradation direction, and assigning appropriate confidence weights during sensor fusion.
+Notably, our method did not require threshold adjustment to detect point cloud degeneration as the environment changed.

 {\Alph{enumi})}